pranaya890/NCA/Note/Networking/Introduction to Networking.md

 - networking knowledge helps pentesters to exploit vulnerabilities like open ports, misconfigured services, insecured protocols simulating how attackers may infiltrate into network
 - its knowledge is crucial in identifying attack vectors in cybersecurity
 - concepts like IP addressing, DNS, protocol(HTTP,FTP), firewalls and routers all play vital roles in how to communicate and how and where attacks can be launched
-- knowing network operations allows tester to map out potential attack surfaces, understand impact of vulnerability andtake effective counter measure
+- knowing network operations allows tester to map out potential attack surfaces, understand impact of vulnerability and take effective counter measure
 - pentester uses tools like  Nmap to scan networks for open ports and active services
 - wireshark to analyze network traffic
 - metasploit to exploit network based vulnerabilities
--

 ### Key components of networking
 - Nodes( devices)
 -  Links ( wired/ wireless)